 Figure 2421.
 Schematic illustration of cathodoluminescence setup.

-Recently, high spatial resolution CL as an optical spectroscopy technique in electron microscope has widely been used in failure analysis and defect inspection of electronic devices.
+Recently, high spatial resolution CL as an optical spectroscopy technique in electron microscope has widely been used in non-destructive failure analysis and defect inspection of electronic devices.
 The correlation of surface morphology in SEM contrast in combination with spectrally resolved and highly sensitive of material composition from the CL emission, provides a pathway in non-destructive failure and defect analysis in nm-scale.
-The measured properties of materials include homogeneity of individual layers, local strain between layers with varied stoichiometry, bandgap evolution, and elemental contents in each layer in accuracy of ~1%.
+The measured properties of materials include homogeneity of individual layers, local strain between layers with varied stoichiometry, bandgap evolution (that may originate from strain, alloy fluctuations, defects, impurities, dislocations, etc), and elemental contents in each layer in accuracy of ~1%.